bwl21/zupfnoter/README.md

     You can control the position of the goto-line by adding a distance in halftones, e.g. "\^@target@3", "\^@target@-3"

+3. Repetitions can also be controlled by chords on the right repeat bar. e.g.

+        "^@@-3" :|

+    places the repetition line 3 halftones left of the end of the repetition.

 2. Control appearence of Voice Synchlines, Jumplines, Flowlines